856tangbin/PCMR/README.md

 ## Integrating biological information for enhancing causal inference

-The instrument classified by PCMR can be mapped into genes at website: https://biit.cs.ut.ee/gprofiler/snpense, and then using those genes for enrichment analysis of biological process at website: https://biit.cs.ut.ee/gprofiler/gost.
+The instrument classified by PCMR can be mapped into genes at the website: https://biit.cs.ut.ee/gprofiler/snpense, and then using those genes for enrichment analysis of biological process at the website: https://biit.cs.ut.ee/gprofiler/gost.
 The enrichment analysis may aid in identifying which IV category determines the causality.

 ```R
 prb_thrd = 0.5